yi-huang-1/torchrdit/wiki/Utils.md

 For non-dispersive materials, simple constant values for permittivity and permeability are sufficient.
-For dispersive materials, data can be loaded from a file containing wavelength or frequency-dependent properties.
+For dispersive materials, data can be loaded from a file containing wavelength or frequency-dependent properties, or provided directly as in-memory samples.

+Note on in-memory dispersive inputs: ``user_dielectric_wavelengths_um`` and its companion arrays (``user_dielectric_eps`` or ``user_dielectric_n/k``) accept Python sequences, NumPy arrays, or torch tensors.
+Internally, these samples are converted to CPU NumPy arrays to build an interpolation table, so autograd gradients are not preserved for these inputs.

 **Arguments**: